A spook-tastic, eco-friendly Hallowe'en!

 Pro-rating from the UK, we probably bin 800,000 yummy pumpkins every year!

-We won't carve ours - we'll draw or stick the face on, then after Hallowe'en plant the seeds (GIY how-to is here), and roast the rest.
+We don't carve ours anymore - we'll draw or stick the face on, then after Hallowe'en plant the seeds (GIY how-to is here), and roast the rest.

 If you do carve your pumpkin, toast the seeds (easy and yummy!), add the 'guts' (pulp) to soup, and put the jack-o-lantern in your brown bin or compost.

 See our Instagram this October for our new #PumpkinPlayChallenge!